deepakhj/cadent/README.md

 (this is more a warning for those that may notice some time shifting in some data and "data" holes)

 This may mean that you will see some random interspersed `nils` in the data on small time ranges.
 There are a variety of reasons for this
-1) flush times are not "exact" go's in the concurency world, not everything is run exactly when we want it do so over time, "drift" will
+1) flush times are not "exact" go's in the concurency world, not everything is run exactly when we want it do so over time some "drift" will occur.
 2) Since we are both "flushing to disk" and "flushing from buffers" from many buffers at different times, sometimes they just don't line up

-*NOTE*  Currently only Cassandra and Whisper "readers" are valid (MySQL can be, needs the code to be written).
-File and Kafka writers can have no reader apis.
+*NOTE*  Currently only Cassandra, MySQL and Whisper "render apis" are valid.
+File and Kafka writers can have no render apis.

-#### Cassandra
+#### API Reader config

-Whisper and Cassandra are currently the only "readers" available, configured in the PreReg `Accumulator` section as follows

     [statsd-regex-map]
     listen_server="statsd-proxy" # which listener to sit in front of  (must be in the main config)